mtvanli/Getting_and_Cleaning_Data_Course_Project/README.md

 ## Getting_and_Cleaning_Data_Course_Project
 ========================================

-## About the R script
+## About the project:

-The run_analysis.R script reads data from the "Human Activity Recognition Using Smartphones Dataset Version 1.0" and produces a new tidy dataset which may be used for further analysis.
+The run_analysis.R script reads data from the "Human Activity Recognition Using Smartphones Dataset Version 1.0" and produces a new tidy dataset.

 The data in the "Human Activity Recognition Using Smartphones Dataset Version 1.0" have been taken from experiments carried out with a group of 30